Bitget Wallet Shifts Toward An Everyday Finance App

 About Bitget Wallet

 Bitget Wallet is an everyday finance app designed to make crypto simple, secure, and usable in daily life.
-Serving more than 90 million users worldwide, it offers an all-in-one platform to send, spend, earn, and trade crypto and stablecoins through blockchain-based infrastructure.
-With global on- and off-ramps, the app enables faster and borderless onchain finance, supported by advanced security and a $700 million user protection fund.
+Serving more than 90 million users worldwide, it offers an all-in-one platform to send, spen, ear, and trad crypto and stablecoins through blockchain-based infrastructure.
+With global on- and off-ramps, the app enables faster and borderless onchain finance, supported by advanced securit and a $700 million user protection fun.
 Bitget Wallet operates as a fully self-custodial wallet and does not hold or control user funds, private keys, or user data.
 Transactions are signed by users and executed on public blockchains.

 For media inquiries, contact ...